hasura/graphql-data-specification/spec.md

 (§query.table.select-by-pk)

-If an entity has a primary key defined, this allows fetching a specific row by providing the primary key of the row:
+If a table has a primary key defined, this allows fetching a specific row by providing the primary key of the row:

 ```graphql